lsst-dm/dmtn-010/index.rst

 So long as we insist on sharing a serialization format with GWCS and work together to ensure we can round-trip data between the projects, we would retain the option of using GWCS in the future.

-Given the requirements, options, and caveats listed above, our recommendation is to immediately begin implementing a rewrite of `afw.image.Wcs`_, `afw.cameraGeom`_ and `afw.geom.XYTransform`_ on top of AST, while pursuing a new C++ rewrite of AST that takes into account the lessons learned from the design and API of astropy.modeling and GWCS.
+Given the requirements, options, and caveats listed above, our recommendation is to immediately begin implementing a rewrite of `afw.image.Wcs`_, `afw.cameraGeom`_ and `afw.geom.XYTransform`_ on top of AST (some balance of options 3. and 4.), while pursuing a new C++ rewrite of AST (option 6.) that takes into account the lessons learned from the design and API of astropy.modeling and GWCS.
 We will decide how much to abstract AST as we design the new afw API, and that API can help guide the new C++-based AST rewrite.

 .. _significant overhead: https://jira.lsstcorp.org/browse/DM-5701
 .. _afw.math.warpExposure: https://github.com/lsst/afw/blob/w.2016.15/include/lsst/afw/math/warpExposure.h